CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/install/azure-cyclecloud-cluster.md

 Use the Create pulldown menu to select `Azure CycleCloud 8.2`

-## Customize Host Virtual Machine for CycleCloud
+## Customize your Host Virtual Machine for the CycleCloud Application

 1. Choose your Subscription
 2. Select or create a new Resource Group that your CycleCloud instance will run in